Lightning-AI/pytorch-lightning/pl_examples/multi_node_examples/README.md

 3. Choose a script to submit

 #### DDP
-Submit this job to run with distributedDataParallel (2 nodes, 2 gpus each)
+Submit this job to run with DistributedDataParallel (2 nodes, 2 gpus each)
 ```bash
 sbatch ddp_job_submit.sh YourEnv
 ```

 #### DDP2
-Submit this job to run with a different implementation of distributedDataParallel.
+Submit this job to run with a different implementation of DistributedDataParallel.
 In this version, each node acts like DataParallel but syncs across nodes like DDP.
 ```bash
 sbatch ddp2_job_submit.sh YourEnv